Havana in 3 Days

 Necrópolis Cristóbal Colón

-We just took a peek over the wall, but if you want a more in depth visit, the cemetery is open from 8am until 6 pm and costs CUC$5.
+We just took a peek over the wall, but if you want a more in depth visit, the cemetery is open daily from 8 am until 5 pm and costs 5 CUC.

 Parque Histórico Militar